Army MOS 18x: Your Fast Track to Special Forces

 A soldier in an 18X military occupational specialty (MOS) is shown advancing through various training and leadership opportunities within the army

-Upon completing SFQC, you’ll be assigned to an Operational Detachment Alpha (ODA) team.
-Here’s a glimpse of potential rank progression:
+After completing SFQC, you will be assigned to an Operational Detachment Alpha (ODA) team.

 • Sergeant (E-5)